salma31/Portfolio_LamNgo/README.md

 this repository contains a few selected projects that demonstrate my programming ability in data science.

 ## DockerDatabase
-In this project I used docker, python (including flask), SQL and MongoDB.
+In this project, I used docker, python (including flask), SQL and MongoDB.
 The frontend is built with Javascript and HTML/CSS (focus was on the backend components though, website looks unpolished).
 Random data is generated and inserted into a SQL database.
 One can modify this data by adding new entries through the website.
 The data can then be transferred to a MongoDB database.
 The programme is containerized with Docker.
 The goal of this project was to combine all these different tools.

 ## MatrixFactorization